2024–2025 Canadian political crisis: Resignation of Justin Trudeau

-On 6 January 2025, Justin Trudeau announced he would resign as Liberal leader and Prime Minister of Canada by 24 March 2025 upon the election of a new party leader.
+On January 6, 2025, Justin Trudeau announced he would resign as Liberal leader and Prime Minister of Canada by March 24, 2025, upon the election of a new party leader.
 In his resignation speech, Trudeau stated that party dissent would prevent him from campaigning effectively in the 2025 federal election.
 He expressed pride in his government's achievements, including his support for Ukraine during its ongoing conflict and his handling of the COVID-19 pandemic.
+He also later announced that he would not stand for re-election in Papineau, the riding he had held since 2008.